canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 [\[JSON Schema\]](./schemas/provider.json)

-Provider provides credentials, endpoint addresses, TLS info and database-specific fields.
+Provider provides credentials, endpoint addresses, TLS info and index-specific fields.
 It should be placed in the **application** databag.

 #### Example